top of page

 PaulHolle.jpg

-Paul Holle grew up in the Colorado Rockies before landing in Idaho by way of a few other mountain ranges and some flat states.
-After completing his first WFR with NOLS on a student semester in 2003, he began teaching rescue in 2004 with Red Cross Lifeguarding and the American Heart Association, completed his NR-EMTB (and WEMT) in Stanley, Idaho in 2009, began teaching for NOLS in 2010, and teaching in Nepal in 2016.
+Paul Holle grew up in the Colorado Rockies before landing in Idaho by way of a few mountain ranges and flat states.
+After completing his first WFR with NOLS on a semester in 2003, he began teaching 2004 with Red Cross Lifeguarding and the American Heart Association, completed his NR-EMTB (and WEMT) in 2009, began teaching for NOLS in 2010, and began teaching in Nepal in 2016.
+He has visited 18 countries.

-Paul founded Idaho Rescue Training in 2014 to host NOLS Wilderness Medicine classes and now hosts 30+ classes across 4 states and 2 countries each year.
-When not trekking in Nepal or climbing a volcano in the Cascade Mountains, he enjoys the whitewater of Idaho and local treks with his family, including boys ages 5 & 1.
+Paul founded Idaho Rescue Training in 2014 to host NOLS Wilderness Medicine classes and now hosts 30+ classes across 4 states and 5 countries annually.
+When not trekking in Nepal or climbing a volcano in the Cascade Mountains, he enjoys the whitewater of Idaho and local treks with his family, including boys ages 6 & 3.

 bottom of page